-Council has full rights and powers to enter onto land to inspect any drain, watercourse or asset are managed or under the control of the Council.
+Council has full rights and powers to enter onto land to inspect any drain, watercourse, or asset managed, or under the control of, the Council.

-9.2 Maintenance works
+9.2 Maintenance Works

-Council has full rights and powers, upon giving to the owner or occupier of any land not less than 48 hours prior notice, to enter upon that land for the purposes of carrying out spot spraying, mechanical cleaning and desilting of drains and carrying out minor earthworks and repairs on drains or structures that are managed or controlled by the Council.
+Council has full rights and powers, upon giving to the owner or occupier of any land not less than 48 hours prior notice, to enter upon that land for the purposes of carrying out spot spraying, mechanical cleaning and desilting of drains (including placing drain spoils onto land), and carrying out minor earthworks and repairs on drains or structures that are managed or controlled by the Council.